AxiSEMunity/AxiSEM3D/doc/Installation.md

 3. build AxiSEM3D

 On a cluster, the major complexity comes from environment setup, such as
-* defining essential environment variables;
+* defining environment variables;
-* loading a compiler and its compatible software bundles;
+* loading a compiler suite and its compatible modules;
 * using the correct compiler flags and link options.

 Detailed instructions can usually be found in the user manual of the cluster.